zira-network/Doc/README.md

 ---

-*Thank you for visiting the ZIRA Public Hub.
+*Thank you for visiting the ZIRA Network.
 Together, we are building the future of adaptive finance.*